 - or any other disease, condition or situation that requires regular follow-up with a health or social services professional.

-It is mandatory to anyone who goes to a health care facility, such as a hospital, a clinic, a doctor's office or a family medicine group, wear a face covering.
-It is possible that the person is asked to remove it when arriving, to don a procedure mask.
-Wearing a face covering or a mask applies to both the patient and the person accompanying them and does not replace physical distancing of 2 metres.
+Anyone who goes to a health care facility, such as a hospital, clinic, doctor's office or family medicine group, must wear a homemade mask (face covering).
+When you arrive, you may be asked to remove it and put a procedure mask on.
+A mask or face covering must be worn by both the patient and the person accompanying them and does not replace physical distancing of 2 metres.

 Last update: December 1, 2020